 Let the peanut and chips fold in for 2-3 turns in the mixer, then portion the cookie dough out into 12, 2-ounce cookies.
 Use THIS SCOOP for perfect portions!
 Flatten the portioned dough out and fill each with about 2 tablespoons of fluff.
 I find it easiest to put the fluff in a piping bag, cut the tip-off, and pipe some into each cookie.

-Then, raise the dough around the fluff, mostly encasing it, and place the filled dough balls back on the tray, and flatten them slightly again.
+Then, raise the dough around the fluff, mostly encasing it, place the filled dough balls back on the tray, and flatten them slightly again.
 The cookies are now ready to bake.

 Notes & Tips

-If you would like to seek out making your own fluff, go for it!
+If you would like to seek out making homemade fluff, go for it!
 But for me, the flavor is just different, and the storebought just has a different texture.
 While you will see me make my own on the show, at home I suggest storebought, plus it's easier!
 I know I often preach homemade, but I forgo it for nostalgia in this one.

 Be sure to cream the butters and sugars together for 3-4 minutes, you will see the mixture change to a lighter color.
 When it gets pale you have beat in enough air.